Baily's beads: Observational history

-Although Baily is often said to have discovered the cause of the feature which bears his name, Sir Edmond Halley made the first recorded observations of Baily's beads during the solar eclipse of 3 May 1715.
+Although Baily is often said to have discovered the cause of the feature which bears his name, Edmond Halley made the first recorded observations of Baily's beads during the solar eclipse of 3 May 1715.
 Halley described and correctly ascertained the cause of the effect in his "Observations of the late Total Eclipse of the Sun [...]" in the Philosophical Transactions of the Royal Society:

 About two Minutes before the Total Immersion, the remaining part of the Sun was reduced to a very fine Horn, whose Extremeties seemed to lose their Acuteness, and to become round like Stars ... which Appearance could proceed from no other Cause but the Inequalities of the Moon's Surface, there being some elevated parts thereof near the Moon's Southern Pole, by whose Interposition part of that exceedingly fine Filament of Light was intercepted.

 The term "Baily's beads" then came into use after Baily described the phenomenon to the Royal Astronomical Society in December 1836.
 Having observed the solar eclipse of 15 May 1836 from Jedburgh in the Scottish Borders, he reported that: